Loading Geriatric Case Study

 Cognition

-Patient oriented x4, no disorientation, short-term memory impairment, or reduced abstraction ability; diminished cognitive functioning only when anxiety is intense.
+Patient oriented x 4, no disorientation, short-term memory impairment, or reduced abstraction ability; diminished cognitive functioning only when anxiety is intense.

 Thought Process